-Prevent Suicide Columbia County meets the third Thursday of each month from 1:00 to 3:00 pm at the Columbia County Law Enforcement Center in the community room on the first floor at 711 E. Cook Street in Portage, Wisconsin, 53901.
+Prevent Suicide Columbia County meets the third Thursday of even months from 1:00 to 2:30 pm at the Columbia County Law Enforcement Center in the community room on the first floor at 711 E. Cook Street in Portage, Wisconsin, 53901.
 All are welcome.

 Stay up to date on the latest news and information from Prevent Suicide Columbia County.
 Simply send us an email using the form below with "subscribe" as your subject.
 If you'd like, include in the body of the email your name, organization (if applicable), mailing address, and phone number.
 Personal information will not be shared with anyone outside of Prevent Suicide Columbia County.

 In November of 2012, Columbia County Health and Human Services hosted a Public Health Community Forum to present the data from Columbia County's 2012 Community Health Needs Assessment and engage the community in prioritizing health needs.
 Over forty participants attended, representing a wide variety of community interests.
 After hearing the data, forum attendees chose preventing suicide and increasing access to mental health services as one of two top health priorities for Columbia County.
 (The other top health issue chosen by forum participants, reducing the use of alcohol and other drugs, is being addressed by the coalition Columbia County Connects to Prevent Substance Abuse.)
 A committee was formed in January of 2013 to help plan suicide prevention activities, and a few months later, Prevent Suicide Columbia County was established.
 Please see the Columbia County Community Health Improvement Plan (2012-2017) for detailed information on our county's approach to reducing suicide and the use of alcohol and other drugs.